philippe44/AirConnect/README.md

 # AirConnect: Send audio to UPnP/Sonos/Chromecast players using AirPlay

-**NOTE** For now, I've built with glibc's which are "too" recent, so likely the non-static version will not run on your system.
-Please use the `-static`version or update your system or wait till I find a solution.

 Use these applications to add AirPlay capabilities to Chromecast and UPnP (like Sonos) players, to make them appear as AirPlay devices.

-AirConnect can run on any machine that has access to your local network (Windows, MacOS, Linux -x86, x64 and ARM, Solaris and FreeBSD).
+AirConnect can run on any machine that has access to your local network (Windows, MacOS x86 and arm64, Linux x86, x86_64, arm, aarch64, sparc, mips, powerpc, Solaris and FreeBSD).
 It does not need to be on your main computer.
 (For example, a Raspberry Pi works well).
 It will detect UPnP/Sonos/Chromecast players, create as many virtual AirPlay devices as needed, and act as a bridge/proxy between AirPlay clients (iPhone, iPad, iTunes, MacOS, AirFoil ...) and the real UPnP/Sonos/Chromecast players.

 The audio, after being decoded from alac, can be sent in plain, or re-encoded using mp3 or flac.
 Most players will not display metadata (artist, title, album ...) except when mp3 re-encoding is used and for UPnP/DLNA devices that support icy protocol.
 Chromecast players do not support this (yet).